jfpaliga/CVD-predictor/README.md

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

+## Technologies Used
+* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.

+## Testing
+* testing

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment
 ### Heroku